The Notes in an Octave

-Indian music is known for its complex use of microtones and ornamentation.
-But for notation and explanation, we divide an octave into 12 semitones.
+In Indian classical music, we divide an octave into 12 notes.
 We use a movable scale, which means that your octave can start anywhere you like.
-Your starting point is the root of your octave, all the other notes are defined in relation to the root.
-Each of the 12 notes in the octave has a unique identity, given by S, r, R, g, G, m, M, P, d, D, n, N.
+Your starting point is the tonic (called "sa" and denoted by "S" in Indian music), and all the other notes are defined in relation to sa.
+For notation purposes, each of the 12 notes in an octave has a unique identity, given by S, r, R, g, G, m, M, P, d, D, n, N.

 In the video below, Pt.
 Venkatesh Kumar sings in sargam between 9:10 to 11:15 or so.

 The full names of the notes (shadja, rishabha, gāndhāra, madhyama, panchama, dhaivata, nishāda) are used only rarely.